Step 1: File Your FAFSA Step 2: Watch Your Email Step 3: Get Paid Financial Aid Forms

 Eugene, Oregon 97405

-LCC is closed on Fridays during Summer term.
+LCC is closed on Fridays in the summer.